Jan Todd: Powerlifting

+Organizing and coaching powerlifting

+Todd and her husband Terry Todd organized the first national women's powerlifting meet in 1977, and together coached the women's Canadian powerlifting team from 1976 to 1979.

 Dinnie Stones

-Todd is perhaps best known outside the powerlifting community for being the first woman ever to successfully lift the Dinnie Stones in 1979 (which she did assisted with straps).
-No woman lifted them again until Leigh Holland-Keen did so in 2018.
+Todd is perhaps best known outside the powerlifting community for being the first woman to lift the Dinnie Stones in 1979 (which she did assisted with straps).
+No woman lifted them again until Leigh Holland-Keen in 2018.